-With the selector lever in position D, move the lever to the left into the M position.
-Shifting the lever or the paddles repeatedly allows you to change gears manually:
+With the selection lever 1 in position D, move the lever to the left.

+Shifting the lever repeatedly allows you to change gears manually:

-- to move down through the gears, push the lever forwards or press the left-hand paddle; - to move up through the gears, push the lever backwards or press the right-hand paddle.
+- to move down through the gears, push the lever forwards; - to move up through the gears, push the lever backwards.